awsdocs/aws-doc-sdk-examples/javav2/example_code/firehose/Readme.md

-# Amazon EventBridge Java code examples
+# Amazon Kinesis Date Firehose Java code examples

-This README discusses how to run and test the Java code examples for Amazon EventBridge.
+This README discusses how to run and test the Java code examples for Amazon Kinesis Date Firehose.

-## Running the Amazon EventBridge Java files
+## Running the Amazon Kinesis Date Firehose Java files

 **IMPORTANT**